Jonathan-Gilbertson/Group-Project-Jonathan/README.md

 + ------------- + ------------------- +
 4 rows

-Query 9: Find the result of the games that england players have head injuries that are playing forward
+Query 9: Find the result of the games that Italian players have head injuries and are playing goalkeeper

+Justification: There is a new regulation in Italy for concussions for their athletes,specifically goalkeepers, so we need to make sure that we are vigilantly keeping up to date about their head injuries

 Execute:
 > Select result, injuryType, nationality, position